guard/listen/README.md

 If your application keeps using the polling-adapter and you can't figure out why, feel free to [open an issue](https://github.com/guard/listen/issues/new) (and be sure to [give all the details](https://github.com/guard/listen/blob/master/CONTRIBUTING.md)).

 Also, if you have problems related to receiving the wrong events, too many events or none at all, be sure set the environment variable `LISTEN_GEM_DEBUGGING=1` and include the output when reporting a new issue.

+If the listener works and then stops listening at some point and no errors are shown with `LISTEN_GEM_DEBUGGING=1`, set `LISTEN_GEM_DEBUGGING=2` for full logging.

+Listen traps SIGINT signal to properly finalize listeners.
+If you plan on trapping this signal yourself - make sure to call `Listen.stop` in signal handler.

 ## Forwarding file events over TCP